Zelda Fitzgerald: Legacy and influence

 Zelda was the inspiration for "Witchy Woman", the song of seductive enchantresses written by Don Henley and Bernie Leadon for the Eagles, after Henley read Zelda's biography; of the muse, the partial genius behind her husband F. Scott Fitzgerald, the wild, bewitching, mesmerizing, quintessential "flapper" of the Jazz Age.

 Zelda's name served as inspiration for Princess Zelda, the eponymous character of The Legend of Zelda series of video games.

 In 2003, a wild turkey which roamed Battery Park in New York City was named Zelda due to a famous episode when, during one of her nervous breakdowns, she went missing and was found in Battery Park, apparently having walked several miles downtown.

 In 1989, the F. Scott and Zelda Fitzgerald museum opened in Montgomery, Alabama.
 The museum is in a house they briefly rented in 1931 and 1932.
 It is one of the few places where some of Zelda's paintings are kept on display.

 In 1992, Zelda and her daughter Scottie were posthumously inducted into the Alabama Women's Hall of Fame.

+In 2023, Hatteras Sky and Lark Hotels planned three boutique hotels in Asheville, North Carolina, two of which will have Zelda Fitzgerald themes.
+Zelda Dearest, with 20 rooms, will have the "beauty and optimism" of Zelda's early life.
+Zelda Salon, named for Gertrude Stein's home in France, will have 35 rooms, with the design based on where the Fitzgeralds stayed in the 1920s.